jufernpradameza97/plassloop/README.md

-# plassambler
+# plassloop
-plassamber is a tool for plasmid essambler for metagenomics samples
+plassloop is a tool for plasmid essambler for metagenomics samples